 Passwords: the first line of defense

 One of the fundamental aspects of data security is the proper management of passwords.
 Passwords serve as a critical barrier protecting your sensitive information, such as online banking and email accounts.
-Creating strong and unique passwords is essential to prevent unauthorized access.

 Avoid using easily guessable passwords such as your birthdate, “123456,” or commonly used phrases.
 Instead, opt for complex combinations of letters, numbers, and symbols.
 It is crucial to use a different password for each online account to minimize the potential fallout in case one of your passwords is compromised.
 Furthermore, consider using a reputable password manager to securely store and generate strong passwords for all your accounts.